selhorn/doc-test/README-new.md

  - Key pair for SSH access to BIG-IP VE (you can create or import the key pair in AWS)
  - An AWS Security Group with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE *(source = Intra-VPC and/or mgmt networks)*
-    - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility *(source = Intra-VPC and/or mgmt networks)*
+    - Port 8443 (or other port) for accessing the BIG-IP web-based Configuration utility *(source = Intra-VPC and/or mgmt networks)*.
+See the [Configuration Utility note](#note) for an important note about accessing the Configuration utility.
     - Port 4553 and 6123-6128 for cluster communication *(source = Intra-VPC or the public subnet of the peer)*
     - Port 80 accessing your applications via the BIG-IP virtual server *(source = any)*